MA TESOL - Masters in Teaching English to Speakers of Other Languages

 Course Fees and Funding

-We are offering five competitive bursaries to outstanding students and professionals with an interest in English language in 2019 who wish to study full-time on our MA TESOL:
+We are offering three competitive bursaries to outstanding students and professionals who wish to study full-time on our MA TESOL for entry in Autumn 2023:

-- Two worldwide bursaries worth 50% of the current tuition fee: you must be from outside the UK/EU, with an excellent academic record, with at least 3 years of professional/ teaching experience, and, who have accepted an unconditional offer from Warwick.
+Two worldwide bursaries worth 50% of the current tuition fee: you must be from outside the UK, with an excellent academic record, with at least 2 years of full-time professional/ teaching experience (or equivalent), and have accepted an offer on the programme from Warwick.
+Deadline for Applications: Wednesday 31st May 2023

 You can only apply after you have accepted your place as a full-time student.
-You will need to describe your academic achievements, relevant professional experience and/ or career goals and the reasons for wanting to take the course.
-This information should be summarised in no more than 1000 words.
+Please complete the following using no more than 1000 words:

-For more information or questions, please contact Dr Annamaria Pinter at Annamaria dot pinter at warwick dot ac dot uk)
+For more information or questions, please contact Dr Troy McConachy at T.McConachy@warwick.ac.uk

 Ready to apply?